We use cookies to improve your experience on our site and analyse how our site is being used. For more information please see our cookie policy.

 Don’t have a late night or drink alcohol the night before – eat healthy food, do some exercise and get an early night.
 And don’t overdo it on the caffeine in the morning.

 Arrive early and give yourself time to adjust to your surroundings.
 If you can, speak to audience members or other speakers.
-Chatting can help to relax nerves and creates a bond with the audience.
+Chatting can help to relax nerves and create a bond with the audience.
 Plus, having a few friendly faces to focus on is never a bad thing.

-If possible, do some light-stretching beforehand, or go for a brisk walk, this will get rid of some excess energy.
+If possible, do some light stretching beforehand, or go for a brisk walk; this will get rid of some excess energy.

-Practice deep breathing, it is one of the best relaxation techniques.
-Inhale through your nose counting to three and exhale through your mouth counting to three.
+Practice deep breathing; it is one of the best relaxation techniques.
+Inhale through your nose, counting to three and exhale through your mouth, counting to three.

 Memorise your opening lines so you can get off to a strong, confident start.